Bureau of Reclamation, Interior.

-This proposed rule does not affect a taking of private property or otherwise have taking implications under Executive Order 12630.
-This proposed rule is not a government action capable of interfering with constitutionally protected property rights.
+This rule does not affect a taking of private property or otherwise have Start Printed Page 67298taking implications under Executive Order 12630.
+This rule is not a Government action capable of interfering with constitutionally protected property rights.
 A takings implication assessment is not required.

 (a) Meets the criteria of section 3(a) requiring that all regulations be reviewed to eliminate errors and ambiguity and be written to minimize litigation; and

 (b) Meets the criteria of section 3(b)(2) requiring that all regulations be written in clear language and contain clear legal standards.

 Under the criteria in Executive Order 13175, we have evaluated this rule and determined that it has no potential effects on federally recognized Indian tribes.
 This rule does not have tribal implications that impose substantial direct compliance costs on Indian Tribal governments.

 Paperwork Reduction Act of 1995